BytesFromStella/Browser-Tasklist-Manager/README.md

 - Styling completed tasks and hovering effects on buttons like DELETE and ADD.
 - My cool and awesome new name and signature at the bottom of the page
 - Local saving and loading of task elements
+- **Color marking of deadlines**: Tasks are color-coded based on their deadlines using gradients.
+- **Clear ALL button**: Erases all tasks currently being displayed and stored in the local client.

 ### HTML code
 Barebones website code with all the essentials: